WEST PARK, NY

 Mr Batista invited Jim to a ceremony presided over by a guru.

+He was already enlightened but needed to get the final payment for the copper roof.
 I painted the guru’s portrait and it was taken back to India where it hangs in his ashram.

 SRI SWAMI PRAHLAD CHANDRA BRAHMACHARI.
 1974.
 Oil on canvas.
 18 x 24 inches.